Alishmanz/my_Excelent_repo/README.md

 #!/us/bin/env python3
 """
-Smart Texts Analyze (single-file, TextBlob-powered)
+Smartz Texts Analyze (single-file, TextBlob-powered)
 ===================================================

 A clean, CLI-first texts analysis tool you can drop into any repo.